Trees, greenery, parks and open space improve the environment and provide shade and relief from summer heat.

 Every spring, CCD works with its contractors to inspect and replace any of its trees or shrubs that were damaged during the winter.
 Throughout the year, CCD's landscape contractors water, prune, fertilize and groom all CCD trees, parking lot screens and container plantings.

 Trees planted and maintained by CCD are mostly concentrated on and around Sansom, Walnut and Locust Streets from 7th to 20th, Market Street from 6th to City Hall and Chestnut from 6th to 21st and are typically located in rectangular, brick tree pits.
 If there is a problem with a street tree near your property, report it here.
-To view a map of all the street trees CCD maintains, please click here.

 As part of its ongoing work on the Benjamin Franklin Parkway, CCD has made improvements to several public open spaces on the Parkway, including Cret Park and Sister Cities Park.
 To learn more, visit the Parkway Projects page.